-- a.
+a.
 Leadership and demonstrated excellence in the space domain is the cornerstone of success for MSO officers.
 Future leaders of the MSO Community must have a documented record of outstanding performance in sea and shore tours with emphasis on technical expertise and operational experience in the space domain, integrating Naval, Joint and national space capabilities into maritime operations, or supporting Fleet and Joint commanders.
-MSOs should be well versed in technical capabilities, authorities for using space systems, adversary space capabilities, and joint and naval warfighting doctrine and operational concepts. - b.
+MSOs should be well versed in technical capabilities, authorities for using space systems, adversary space capabilities, and joint and naval warfighting doctrine and operational concepts.

+- b.
 The MSO Community is still in its infancy and gains all its officers via lateral transfer or re-designation, typically at the O-3 to O-6 level.
 For promotion eligibility purposes, the board is encouraged to evaluate an officer's performance and warfare qualifications prior to re-designation to identify those best qualified to serve in more senior MSO positions.
-The key characteristic the MSO Community needs in its future leaders is demonstrated warfighting competence and leadership.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - c.
-Fully qualified MSO commanders will: - (1) Have demonstrated sustained strong performance. - (2) Be warfare qualified in any warfare area. - (3) Have completed JPME I. - d.
+The key characteristic the MSO Community needs in its future leaders is demonstrated warfighting competence and leadership. - c.
+Fully qualified MSO lieutenant commanders will: - (1) Have demonstrated sustained strong performance. - (2) Be warfare qualified in any warfare area. - d.
 Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified MSO commanders will have: - (1) Demonstrated progress toward a graduate degree in a technical or national security-related field of study. - (2) Demonstrated superior performance at major staffs (Fleet HQ/MOC, OPNAV, TYCOM, Combatant commands, Joint commands, etc.). - (3) Documented expertise in space (Space series AQD). - (4) Have qualified as an IW Officer under the IW Community Qualification Program. - (5) Have earned their WTI qualification in any warfare area. - Active Limited Duty Officer (LDO) Considerations.
+The best qualified MSO lieutenant commanders will have: - (1) Demonstrated progress toward a graduate degree in a technical or national security-related field of study. - (2) Documented expertise in space (Space series AQD). - (3) Qualified as an IW Officer under the IW Community Qualification Program. - (4) Earned their WTI qualification in any warfare area. - 20.
+Active Limited Duty Officer (LDO) Considerations.
 Active component LDO Officer Summary Groups changed October 1, 2017 to prepare for FY-21 selection boards.
 FY-24 is year four of promotion within competitive categories.
-Selection within the aggregate (LDO Line) has changed to four distinct competitive categories (Surface, NUC/SUB, Aviation, and General Line).
+Selection within the aggregate (LDO Line) has changed to four distinct competitive categories (Surface, NUC/SUB, Aviation and General Line).
 Consideration for promotion remains fully qualified officers who have demonstrated outstanding leadership and professional acumen commensurate with the opportunities provided in their designator career path.
-As per each individual competitive category's Career Value Slide, the best qualified officers will have completed Command qualification, will be top performers and will have consistently excelled at leading in operationally challenging environments and staff assignments throughout their career.
+As per each individual competitive category's

+Career Value Slide, the best qualified officers will have completed Command qualification, will be top performers and will have consistently excelled at leading in operationally challenging environments and staff assignments throughout their career.
 As of October 1, 2018, the opportunity to qualify and receive a SWO pin was removed and should not be viewed negatively if opportunity after that date did not exist.
 Refer to the SECNAV approved Community Value Slides for amplifying information on specific valued achievements for each control grade within the competitive categories.